Disfigured~ to impair (as in beauty) by deep and persistent injuries (real or imagined).

 Recently, I watched a movie on Netflix called Disfigured.
 Disfigured was about two women, one who was severely overweight and the other anorexic.
 Disfigured began with a group of overweight women sitting in a circle at a meeting for a group for “fat acceptance”.
 This blew my mind.

 As many of you are aware I have a history with eating disorders and it’s always been a battle for me to accept the skin I am in.
 I’m not sure that I’ve ever truly been comfortable in my own skin, it’s been more a range of tolerance.
-There has been times when I could tolerate the body that I live in more than others but I’ve never looked in the mirror and thought, this is good; I am happy with what I see.
+There have been times when I could tolerate the body that I live in more than others but I’ve never looked in the mirror and thought, this is good; I am happy with what I see.
 When I heard this group of women talking about acceptance, it was a foreign concept to me.
 In fact, it was so foreign that it was unbelievable.

 I would love to believe that there are women out there who are overweight and are happy.
 Women who accept and embrace their curves.
 God, I hope there are.
 I hope there are actually women in the world who are comfortable in their own skin and love their bodies, every single inch of it.
 I’m not one of them.
 I will probably never be one of them just because my way of looking at my body has been fucked up for so long and I have an actual diagnosis ( Body Dysmorphic Disorder) that prevents me from seeing myself as I really am.
 I feel disfigured at my core.
 I wish that I could just stop being the way I am.
 I’ve tried but something always creeps back in and plants a seed of doubt.
 Watching Disfigured was very uncomfortable for me.
 It’s hard to explain to you unless you’ve spent your life struggling to achieve an unattainable goal and I am sure some of you have.
 I feel like I have to creep up on happiness because if it sees me coming it darts off in the opposite direction.
-It’s a moving target.
+It’s a moving target like a toddler being chased in the road.

 What transpired next was even more unbelievable to me, or believable or just too fucking relate-able.
 At this ” fat acceptance” group a recovering anorexic woman walked in and wanted to join the group.
 I completely understood this.
-While, I am no where near my former bulimic/anorexic self I remember well the feeling of making the choice to recover and having to face the feelings of shame, guilt, anxiety and disgust every single day that you eat normally.
+While, I am nowhere near my former bulimic/anorexic self I remember well the feeling of making the choice to recover and having to face the feelings of shame, guilt, anxiety and disgust every single day that you eat normally.
 When you go from starving yourself, to eating anything at all, it is very uncomfortable.
 You feel like you are losing control and you feel shame that you can’t control yourself and you feel fat.
 Yes, fat.
-Even if you are bone thin and to everyone else you look like you need to gain weight.
+Even if you are bone-thin and to everyone else, you look like you need to gain weight.
 When you are in that part of recovery…you truly do need to learn fat acceptance.

-Of course, the anorexic walked in the room and the women who were moments earlier preaching acceptance, just as quickly threw her out.
+Of course, the anorexic walked in the room and the women who were moments earlier preaching acceptance just as quickly threw her out.
 She was reaching out for help and they wouldn’t help her because she was too thin.
-I guess acceptance is a one way street.
+I guess acceptance is a one-way street.
 They wanted acceptance but only for themselves and only on their terms.
 This pissed me off.
 I have been on both sides of this spectrum and both are equally as hard, as dangerous, unhealthy and both leave you feeling ugly and disfigured.Unwanted.Unworthy of happiness.
 Both make you feel like you are weak.
 Both fill you with shame and cause your quality of life to suffer.
 The two main characters became an unlikey pair trying to help the other find acceptance of herself through accepting one another,even though they were one another’s biggest fear.
 They had everything in common even though their respective situations would lead you to believe otherwise.
 They both were uncomfortable in the skin they were in.

 The identification with both characters had a very profound effect on me.
 It’s so hard to look at yourself when you are ashamed of what you see in the mirror, too fat or too skinny.
-It’s not physical at all, it’s all what your perception is of yourself.
+It’s not physical at all, it’s all that your perception is of yourself.
 It’s hard to accept responsibility for making the choices that make you feel so worthless.
-Unhappiness with what I see in the mirror comes from putting conditions on my own happiness and hiding behind self imposed superficial limitations.
-The reason that I can’t be happy with my body is because I am hanging the success of my entire life on what I look like.
+Unhappiness with what I see in the mirror comes from putting conditions on my own happiness and hiding behind self-imposed superficial limitations.
+The reason that I can’t be happy with my body is that I am hanging the success of my entire life on what I look like.
 How ridiculous is that?
 How has it taken me all this time to finally see what the obstacle truly is?
 It’s me.
 I need to get out of my own way.

 I need to accept that I deserve all the happiness that the world has to offer.
 Not when I get the perfect body, the perfect life or only when what I see reflected back to me is acceptable by my impossible standards.
 I am good enough now!
 Right now.
 I have not thrown up or restricted my calories to dangerous levels in about 12 years but I’ve also not allowed myself to fully enjoy my journey.
 I have to learn to love and accept myself with the unconditional love that I have for others.

 What stops you from reaching your bliss?
 Do you make your happiness conditional based on money? weight? your partner? your house? degrees of success? your child?
 Why do we have to wait for tomorrow to enjoy our today?
 We have been misguided.
 We are not disfigured.
+This is the almost story of how a disfigured mind destroyed my life.